mxenabled/react-native-widget-sdk/docs/environment-setup.md

 # Setting up your environment

-This document will walk you though how to set up your environment so that you can run the example React Native app in your computer.
+This document will walk you though how to set up your environment so that you can run the example React Native application in your computer.

 <span style="color: red; font-weight: bold">TODO</span> document setup for Android.